 Both Dr. Hayes and Mr. Faber are optimistic about the future.

-“I'm real excited about the way things are going.
+“I'm really excited about the way things are going.
 I'm feeling real good,” says Faber.